-Nilesh Singhvi, Chef
+Nilesh Singhvi, Executive Chef

 Nilesh Singhvi is the executive chef of the Bombay Club in Washington, DC where he is known for his fine dining, regional Indian cuisine.
 During this career, spanning nearly 18 years-mostly as the Indian chef in top five-star hotels, he got the chance to work with a few master chefs of Kashmiri, Avadhi and South Indian cuisines.